Immunity To COVID-19 Could Last Longer Than You'd Think

 While the first round of archers (antibodies) were out guarding the moat of your castle (respiratory tract), the immune system wasn't just sitting around idly, hoping those soldiers would be enough.
 Instead, it was busy training better archers — and a whole bunch of foot soldiers too.

-After your second shot, the immune system set up a training center in the lymph nodes to teach special cells how to make more powerful antibodies, the Nature paper from June reported.
+After your second shot, the immune system sets up a training center in the lymph nodes to teach special cells how to make more powerful antibodies, the Nature paper from June reported.

 "The quality of the antibody improves over time.
 It takes far fewer of those new antibodies to protect you," Bhattacharya says.
 "So I think that worrying about antibody decline is not something that's productive," he adds.